 alas, some of these writers will be looked at disparagingly now. and if these writers are going to use the position that they're in to publicly take that particular stance on this matter, then they have to expect to receive some sort of backlash in return, especially if they haven't been covering the team long enough to truly grasp and appreciate the fan connection to the Wahoo.

-since i did see several writers write against the Chief, i want to take a minute to single out the only beat writer i saw who actually disagreed with the decision that came down.
+since i did see several writers write against the Chief, i want to take a minute to identify the only beat writer i saw who actually disagreed with the decision that came down.
 Paul Hoynes' article on cleveland.com stating that Manfred should have stayed out of the Indians' business took the words right out of my mouth. it's a must-read if you're on the pro-Chief side.
 Hoynsie gets it and i applaud him for being so brazen.👏

 People Who Support the Chief Should Not Be Automatically Labelled As Racists